Gianluigi Rozza: Career

 Following his doctoral studies, G. Rozza worked at Ecole Polytechnique Fédérale de Lausanne in the professor Alfio Quarteroni's scientific group for a year.
 In 2006, he joined the Department of Mechanical Engineering and the Center for Computational Engineering at the MIT as a Postdoctoral Associate Researcher in the professor Anthony Tyr Patera's group.
 He stayed at the MIT until 2008.
 After a period as a Senior Researcher and Lecturer at the EPFL, in 2012, Rozza joined the Applied Mathematics group, SISSA mathLab, at the International School for Advanced Studies (SISSA) where, in 2014, he became professor.

-In 2018 he received an ERC Consolidator Grant (CoG) from the European Research Council (ERC) with the proposal «AROMA-CFD» (2016-2022), and in 2022 he won a ERC Proof of Concept Grant PoC (Proof of Concept). for the project «ARGOS».
+In 2018 he received an ERC Consolidator Grant (CoG) from the European Research Council (ERC) with the proposal «AROMA-CFD» (2016-2022), and in 2022 he won an ERC Proof of Concept Grant PoC (Proof of Concept). for the project «ARGOS».

-On December 2021 he was ranked n.1152 in the Top Scientist-Mathematics from research.com, n.35 in Italy.
+In December 2021 he was ranked n.1152 in the Top Scientist-Mathematics from research.com, n.35 in Italy.
 G. Rozza is currently n.20 in the Top Italian Scientists Mathematics ranking.
-On September 2022 he was listed in the World’s Top 2% Scientist ranking, made by Stanford University in collaboration with Elsevier and Scopus.
+In September 2022 he was listed in the World's Top 2% Scientist ranking, made by Stanford University in collaboration with Elsevier and Scopus.
 As of January 2023 Rozza co-authored 3 books and edited other 10 (12 volumes) on numerical analysis and model order reduction.